disi-unibo-nlp/nlg-metricverse/metric_card_guidelines.md

 }
 ```
 ## References
-*List any relevant references here.
-If you use this metric in your work, please cite it as follows:*
+*List any relevant references for documentation writing*
 - [*name of paper*](link to paper)